threefoldtecharchive/info_manual3/wiki/explorer/explorer_find_capacity.md

 ![](img/explorer_basics_.png)

-Before you can deploy on the TFGrid you need to find a node which fits your requirements.
+Before you can deploy on the TFGrid you need to find a node which fits your requirements, in terms of location, available resources, ... .

 ## Use the explorer you need for your chosen tfgrid net.